• Skip to main content

 4. On the next screen, click on Restart to enter UEFI Firmware settings on your computer.

-If you are not logged into your User Account, you can enter BIOS or UEFI Settings, right from the login screen.
+If you are already logged into your User Account, you can enter BIOS by accessing the Advanced Startup Options screen.

-2. Next, click on Troubleshoot > Advanced options > UEFI Firmware Settings.
+2. From the next screen, navigate to Troubleshoot > Advanced options > UEFI Firmware Settings.

 Open UEFI Firmware Settings option in Windows